BookOps-CAT/bookops-worldcat/docs/index.md

 }
 ```

-Checking if token is expired can be done by calling `is_expired` method on it:
+Checking if token is expired can be done by calling the `is_expired` method:
 ```python
 print(token.is_expired())
 True